moka-guys/mokabed/LiveBedfiles/Pan4948_LogFile.md

 Pan4948dataSambamba.bed was tested using sambamba_v1.13 - the app completed sucessfully Pan4948data.bed was tested using filter_vcf_with_bedfile_v1.1 and moka_picard_v1.1 - both jobs completed sucessfully
 Pan4948data_flat.bed was tested using varscan2_v1.7.1 and filter_vcf_with_bedfile_v1.1 - both jobs completed sucessfully

+## fix data.bed+picard
+Actually Picard did not complete properly with data.bed. an empty newline was removed from the bottom of the file.

+Some additional testing was done incorrectly, as on the DNANexus UI some previous jobs were re-launched, but with the BED files replaced, however on closer inspection the jobs were not re-run with the newly made BED files. testing was repeated

+## testing
+Pan4948dataSambamba.bed was tested using sambamba_v1.13 - the app completed sucessfully Pan4948data.bed was tested using filter_vcf_with_bedfile_v1.1 and moka_picard_v1.1 - both jobs completed sucessfully
+Pan4948data_flat.bed was tested using varscan2_v1.7.1 and filter_vcf_with_bedfile_v1.1 - both jobs completed sucessfully